MLSTRUCT/MLSTRUCT-FP/README.rst

     }

 Note the dataset comprises a list of "rect" representing the rectangles (wall segments), "slab" and "floor".
-Each item has a distinct ID for quering and grouping elements.
+Each item has a distinct ID for querying and grouping elements.
 In the example, the rect ID ``1000393`` is within floor ID ``8970646``, with an angle of ``0`` degrees, a length of ``2.6 m``, and within the wall ID ``5969311``.
 Likewise, the slab ``1002588`` is within floor ID ``5980221``, whose its first point (x, y) is ``(-1.153, -22.622) m``.
 Finally, the floor ID